k2view-academy/K2View-Academy/articles/26_fabric_security/04c_secret_manager_interface.md

 </studio>

-### Multi Secrets Management Instances
+### Multi Secrets Management Service Instances

-When different secrets management service provider instances were provisioned at the configuration, you shall specify which one of them to use for  each Interface secret property.
+When different Secrets Management service instances were provisioned in the configuration, you should specify which one of them to use for each Interface secret property.

-For this you shall give its name following a semicolon and then the name of the key.
+For this, you should give its name followed by a colon and then the name of the key.
 The pattern is: <Stduio>${secretmanager:my_new_secretmanager:my_secret} </studio><web>my_new_secretmanager:my_secret</web>

 For example: